sammaxfleet/LA-MASIA-PROJECT-1/README.md

 ## Testing:

+IMPORTANT:
+Since the prettier extension has been added to gitpod, it comes up with warnings on the html validator.
+ *info- "trailing slash on void elements"*

+There are no errors in on of the HTML pages  & without prettier no warnings.
+All pages are completly clear.
+Everytime I delete the slash form any syntax, it resaves it with the slash.
+Prettier extension was helped installed by my mentor Rory & also followed up with a tutor from Code Institute.

 * I have tested all the html, it has been validated with WC3 HTML5 Validator.
 * I have tested the CSS in the W3 Validator.